FracturedCode/archivebox-reddit/README.md

 ./update.sh # in docker/
 ```

+## Migrate your reddit frontend
+Simply changing your REDDIT_FRONTEND variable will cause problems!
+See [MIGRATION.md](MIGRATION.md)

 ## Loose Roadmap
 - Add support for more use-cases, ie non-docker installation, different archive directories, and other parameters
 - Enable media playback in SingleFile (saves you a click + allows comment reading while playback)